2020 United States presidential election in Alaska: Electoral slates

-Technically the voters of Alaska cast their ballots for electors, or representatives to the Electoral College, rather than directly for the President and Vice President.
+The voters of Alaska cast their ballots for electors, or representatives to the Electoral College, rather than directly for the President and Vice President.
 Alaska is allocated 3 electors because it has 1 congressional district and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 3 electors who pledge to vote for their candidate and their running mate.
 Whoever wins the most votes in the state is awarded all 3 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than their candidate is known as a faithless elector.
 In the state of Alaska, a faithless elector's vote is counted and not penalized.

 The electors of each state and the District of Columbia met on December 14, 2020, to cast their votes for president and vice president.
-All 3 pledged electors cast their votes for President Donald Trump and Vice President Mike Pence.
+All 3 pledged electors from Alaska cast their votes for President Donald Trump and Vice President Mike Pence.
 The Electoral College itself never meets as one body.
 Instead, the electors from each state and the District of Columbia meet in their respective state capitals (the District of Columbia electors meet within the District).
 The electoral vote was tabulated and certified by Congress in a joint session on January 6, 2021, per the Electoral Count Act.

 These electors were nominated by each party in order to vote in the Electoral College should their candidate win the state: